 SC tells political parties to upload on website, why tickets were given to criminal candidates

-New Delhi, Feb 13: The Supreme Court has directed all political parties to upload on their websites as to why candidates with a criminal background were given tickets.
+New Delhi, Feb 13: The Supreme Court has directed all political parties to upload on their websites as to why candidates with criminal background were given tickets.

 The reason for the selection of candidates with criminal antecedents should be uploaded on the websites of the political parties, the Supreme Court has directed.

-The court further directed that the same information must also be put up on the social media.
+The court further directed that the same information must also be put up on social media.
 Parties must adduce reasons for the selection of candidates with criminal antecedents.
 The parties must also justify why they could not select clean candidates.

 Winnability cannot be the only justification, the court also held.
-Further these details must also be given to the Election Commission of India and non-compliance of the same will attract contempt of court, the Supreme Court also said.
+Further, these details must also be given to the Election Commission of India and non-compliance of the same will attract contempt of court, the Supreme Court also said.

 A bench headed by Justice R F Nariman, which on January 31 reserved its order on the plea, observed that the issue of penalising political parties or candidates for not disclosing criminal antecedents has to be dealt with carefully as serious allegations with "political overtones" are often being made against candidates.

-In September 2018, a five-judge Constitution bench had unanimously held that all candidates will have to declare their criminal antecedents to the Election Commission before contesting polls and called for a wider publicity, through print and electronic media about antecedents of candidates.
+In September 2018, a five-judge Constitution bench had unanimously held that all candidates will have to declare their criminal antecedents to the Election Commission before contesting polls and called for wider publicity, through print and electronic media about antecedents of candidates.

 It had left it to Parliament to "cure the malignancy" of criminalisation of politics by making a law to ensure that persons facing serious criminal cases do not enter the political arena as the "polluted stream of politics" needs to be cleansed.

-During the hearing on the contempt plea, the EC had told the court that increase in number of MPs having pending criminal cases was "disturbing" and as per the statistics, there were 43 per cent MPs in Parliament who have criminal cases against them.
+During the hearing on the contempt plea, the EC had told the court that increase in the number of MPs having pending criminal cases was "disturbing" and as per the statistics, there were 43 per cent MPs in Parliament who have criminal cases against them.

 The poll panel had agreed with the suggestions of senior lawyer Gopal Sankaranarayanan, representing BJP leader and petitioner Ashiwini Upadhyay, including that all political parties should mandatorily upload on their website details of candidates with criminal antecedents along with the reasons as to why those without any criminal record could not be selected.